-We are living through a time of change: every day brings new stories of dramatic events.
+We are living through a time of change: almost every day brings new stories of dramatic events.

 Social media amplify these stories, seeking our engagement.
-But most of the stories do not affect us directly.
+But most of the news does not affect us directly.
 And by this time next week we will have forgotten what happened today and moved on to another batch of supposedly urgent “Breaking News”.

 It might seem urgent but most of it is not important.
 Can you remember what the headlines were four weeks ago?
-Four days ago?
+Or even four days ago?

 Riding this roller coaster of ups and downs might seem exciting.
 But if we’re not careful, our life becomes a giant game of snakes and ladders: pushing us up a ‘ladder’ one minute and down a ‘snake’ the next.
-This drains our energy and distracts us from what matters most to us
+This drains our energy.
+And it distracts us from what matters most to us.

 Because,